-3.7.4.
-As required by the Authorizer or such other time as may be necessary or desirable in TLG's reasonable judgment, TLG shall provide the Academy Board with an enrollment report stating the number of actual students enrolled at the Academy (an "Enrollment Report").
-If an Enrollment Report indicates that enrollment is lower than that which was projected in the Academy Budget and such lower enrollment number shall materially adversely impact the Academy Budget for the current fiscal School Year, TLG shall propose a student recruitment plan to restore the enrollment level to the projected enrollment reported to the Authorizer and/or any other governmental agency prior to the commencement of the next following fiscal School Year.
-Notwithstanding the above, TLG shall immediately undertake student recruitment efforts to increase student enrollment to the projected enrollment level for the then current fiscal School Year.

-3.7.5.
-TLG shall prepare other financial statements as required by and in compliance with the Contract, the Code and other applicable laws, rules and regulations, including such documentation as may be reasonably required by the independent certified public accountants retained by the Academy Board to perform annual audits of the Academy's financial statements.
-The cost for the preparation of the financial statements and the Academy annual audits will be the responsibility of Academy and will be set forth in the Academy Budget.

-3.7.6.
-TLG shall prepare such other reports on a periodic basis, relative to the finances and operation of the Academy, as the same may be requested or required by the MDE or the Authorizer to ensure compliance with the terms of the Contract and applicable laws, rules and regulations.
+- 3.7.4.
+As required by the Authorizer or such other time as may be necessary or desirable in TLG's reasonable judgment, TLG shall provide the Board with an enrollment report stating the number of actual students enrolled at the Academy (an "Enrollment Report").
+If an Enrollment Report indicates that enrollment is lower than that which was projected in the Academy Budget and such lower enrollment number shall materially adversely impact the Academy Budget for such School Year, TLG shall propose a student recruitment plan to restore the enrollment level to the projected enrollment reported to the Authorizer and or any other governmental agency prior to the commencement of the next following School Year.
+At the September, November and March Board meetings, TLG shall provide to the Board a detailed student enrollment report containing demographic information, including ethnic background, English language learners, socioeconomic status, homelessness, home distance from school, participation in enrichment programs, qualification for free or reduced lunch, special education needs (by specific need), academic performance, need for social work services, use of before and after school services and school provided At the September and February Board meetings, TLG shall transportation usage. provide to the Board a staffing report detailing the staff members by campus, grade, title, qualifications, employment status and length of employment.
+On a monthly basis, TLG shall provide to the Board a list any staff vacancies and any compliance issues. - 3.7.5.
+The preparation of detailed statements of all revenues received, from whatever source, with respect to the Academy, and detailed statements of all expenses, including an accounting of all expenditures for services rendered to, or on behalf of, the Academy by TLG, whether incurred on-site or off-site. - 3.7.6.
+The preparation of other financial statements as required by and in compliance with the Public School Academy Contract, the Code and other applicable laws and regulations, including such documentation as may be reasonably required by the independent certified public accountants retained by the Board to perform annual audits of Academy for Business and Technology's financial statements.
+The cost for preparation of the financial statements and audits will be the responsibility of Academy for Business and Technology and will be provided for in the Academy Budget. - 3.7.7.
+The preparation of such other reports on a periodic basis, relative to the finances and operation of Academy for Business and Technology, as the same may be requested or required by the Michigan Department of Education or the Authorizer to ensure compliance with the terms of the Public School Academy Contract and applicable law.

-3.7.7.
-TLG shall provide other information on a periodic basis reasonably necessary to enable the Academy to monitor TLG's performance under this Agreement including the effectiveness and efficiency of its management and operation of the Academy.
+- 3.7.8.
+Other information on a periodic basis reasonably necessary to enable Academy for Business and Technology to monitor TLG's performance under this and related agreements including the effectiveness and efficiency of its operations at Academy for Business and Technology, including but not limited to: - 3.7.8.1 Copies of all bills paid for amounts of \$10,000.00 or more in the corresponding monthly financial report to the Board, in a form and format mutually agreed upon by the parties.